luoziqing99/AC215_ScienceTutor/README.md

 ```
 which is pretty close to the performance reported by the LLaVA 13B (~70%).
 Note that that is a larger model with a possibly more careful hyperparameter tuning while we only train for one epoch with a default hyperparameter.

-## Web Server (aka Model Deployment)
+## Model Deploy
 We have deployed our model such that user can interact with our model through a web interface.
-In `web_server/` directory, you can build the `Dockerfile`.
+In `model_deploy/` directory, you can build the `Dockerfile`.
 We have configurated the UI such that
 - It supports multi-GPU inference.
 It will dynamically allocate GPUs memory available to your system.
 - It loads the 4bit quantized model to further reduce the memory usage.